Kinto/kinto/docs/configuration/settings.rst

 +---------------------------------------+--------------------------------------------------------------------------+

-There are `many available packages`_ in Pyramid ecosystem, and it is straightforward to build one, since the specified module must just define an ``includeme(config)`` function.
+There are `many available packages`_ in the Pyramid ecosystem, and it is straightforward to build one, since the specified module must just define an ``includeme(config)`` function.

 .. _many available packages: https://github.com/ITCase/awesome-pyramid